Furanshisuko17/Furanshisuko17/README.md

 - Hi, I’m @Furanshisuko17
-- I’m interested in learning how to code python and java!
+- I’m interested in learning how to code Python and Rust!
 - I’m currently learning systems engineering!

 <!---